-7 Ways to Keep Dogs Calm During Fireworks
+Dogs and Fireworks: 7 Easy Ways to Keep Your Pup Calm

 Whether it’s the Fourth of July, New Year’s Eve or your friend’s amazing wedding, a fireworks display never ceases to amaze you.
 But while those pops and sizzles may delight us humans, they can be pretty stressful for dogs, whose incredible hearing can make the sounds even more intense.
 (Cue: Gwyneth Pawtrow hiding underneath the bed.)
 Here, seven tips to help your furry friend cope with fireworks.